Complete Onboarding and Authentication on One Platform

 About AuthBridge

-With over 18 years of experience in the industry, AuthBridge has been at the forefront of creating databases, conducting data mining and live scraping of data, and building algorithms to enable instant searches to perform background checks without compromising on data security.
+With over 18 years of experience in the industry, AuthBridge has been at the forefront of creating databases, and building algorithms to enable instant searches to perform background checks without compromising on data security.
 AuthBridge is trusted by over 2,000 clients in 140 countries for their background check needs.
 Our database contains over 1 billion proprietary data records for conducting background checks.
 AuthBridge conducts an impressive volume of 15 million background checks every month.

 More To Explore